Forty years of Farragut living

 Farragut does not have a municipal property tax; residents pay the same property tax as other Knox County residents, $2.12 per $100 of assessed property value.
 The majority of the Town's revenue comes from local sales tax.

 Law enforcement for the Town of Farragut is provided by the Knox County Sheriff’s Office.
 The KCSO West Precinct is located at 11429 Parkside Drive in the Turkey Creek Shopping Center.
-Fire, emergency and ambulance service is available by subscription with AMR-Rural/Metro Corporation.
+Fire, emergency and ambulance service is available by subscription with Rural Metro Corporation.

-Farragut Town Hall, 11408 Municipal Center Drive, houses staff offices as well as several meeting rooms, the Farragut Museum and gift shop, and satellite offices for the Knox County Clerk and Trustee (second floor).
-Hours: Farragut Town Hall--8 a.m. to 5 p.m.
-Monday through Friday; Knox County Clerk--8:00 a.m. to 4:30 p.m.
-Monday through Friday; Farragut Museum--10:00 a.m. to 4:30 p.m.
-Monday through Friday and in conjunction with special events.
+Farragut Town Hall, 11408 Municipal Center Drive, houses staff offices, the Farragut Museum and gift shop, and satellite offices for the Knox County Clerk and Trustee (second floor).
+Hours: Farragut Town Hall - 8 a.m. to 5 p.m.
+Monday through Friday; Farragut Museum - 11 a.m. to 2 p.m.
+Tuesday through Thursday; Knox County Clerk - 8:00 a.m. to 4:30 p.m.
+Monday through Friday.

 Each park has different amenities, but all have restroom facilities and three have picnic pavilions that can be reserved.
 A variety of sports fields can also be reserved.